 - 2. Copy and unpack the OneCLI package, which also includes other required files, to the server.
 Make sure that you unpack the OneCLI and the required files to the same directory. - 3.
-After you haveLenovo XClarity Essentials OneCLI in place, type the following command to set the DMI:
+After you have Lenovo XClarity Essentials OneCLI in place, type the following commands to set the machine type and serial number: